Nishh43/Uber-Trip-Analysis-2024/README.md

 ### ⚡ Strong Recommendations
 - ✅ The Success Prediction Model is ready to showcase as a working component of the project.
 - ⚠️ The Revenue Prediction Model is not reliable and should NOT be used in production.
- Instead, mention in README:
   *"Attempted revenue prediction shows poor results (R² ~ 0.05).
 Future work needed: Advanced features, models (e.g., LightGBM, CatBoost), external data (weather, events).”*